yeastrc/proxl-import-plink/README.md

 pLink to ProXL XML Converter
 =============================

-Use this program to convert the results of a pLink cross-linking analysis to ProXL XML suitable for import into the ProXL web application.
+Use this program to convert the results of a pLink cross-linking analysis to Proxl XML suitable for import into the proxl web application.

 How To Run
 -------------